mherrmann/helium/README.md

  * Similarly for popups and windows: Selenium often requires you to deal with arcane "window handles" to switch between windows.

-Helium wraps around Selenium to offer a more high-level API that solves all of the above problems.
-As a result, Helium scripts are typically 50% shorter, easier to read and more stable than corresponding Selenium scripts.

-At the same, because Helium is merely a _wrapper_ around Selenium, you can freely mix the two libraries.
+Helium solves all of the above problems.
+It gives you a high-level API that internally issues low-level calls to Selenium.
+This architecture makes it possible for you to freely mix Helium with Selenium.
 For example:

 ```python
 # A Helium function: